Waning Crescent on

 Moon after ascending node

-4 days after ascending node on 22 July 2022 at 09:21 in ♉ Taurus.
-The Moon is located north of the ecliptic over the following 10 days, until the lunar orbit crosses from North to South in descending node on 5 August 2022 at 20:30 in ♏ Scorpio.
+4 days after ascending node on 22 July 2022 at 09:21 in ♉ Taurus the Moon is positioned north of the ecliptic over the following 10 days until the lunar crosses the ecliptic again from North to South in descending node on 5 August 2022 at 20:30 in ♏ Scorpio.

 Moon at northern standstill

 At 09:19 the Moon is meeting its standstill point to reach North declination of ∠26.941°.
-Over the next 13 days the lunar orbit is going to extend southward to face maximum declination of ∠-27.024° at the point of next standstill in ♑ Capricorn on 9 August 2022 at 06:36.
+Over the upcoming 13 days the lunar orbit is going to tilt southward to face maximum declination of ∠-27.024° at the point of next southern standstill in ♑ Capricorn on 9 August 2022 at 06:36.

 Syzygy in 2 days